atetc/Problem-Sets-in-Java-and-Kotlin/README.md

 [LinkedLists.3](src/java/atetc/other/linkedlists/Q3.java) You are given a node that is the beginning of a linked list.
                                                           This list always contains a tail and a loop.
                                                           Your objective is to determine the length of the loop.

+[LinkedLists.4](src/java/atetc/other/linkedlists/Q4.java) Given two singly linked lists, that might intersect, print out the element, at which they intersect and its index.

 ###Testing